JorgeLastraCerda/JorgeLastraCerda.github.io/_pages/about.md

+---
 permalink: /
-title: "Jorge Lastra Cerda - Data Science and Social Impact"
+title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
 author_profile: true
 redirect_from:

-/about/
+  - /about/

-/about.html
+  - /about.html
+---

 Hi, I’m Jorge Lastra Cerda, a data analyst and community psychologist passionate about using data to solve social challenges.
 My work bridges the worlds of data science, public policy, and psychology to create impactful, evidence-based solutions that drive societal change.